andypotatohy/andypotatohy.github.io/_pages/about.md

 * Create next generation of AI with world models and intrinsic goal-chasing ability, leveraging our current understandings in biology instead of computer science (definitely not language models).
 I'd call it Science-Inspired AI.
 The ultimate question asks, both philosophically and scientifically, can computation alone achieve human-level autonomous intelligence?

 Feeling inspired?
 Shoot me an email for anything (ideas, discussions, collaborations, etc.).

-I'm hiring PhD students (email me for details).
+# Open position in my lab: one PhD student position is open NOW, see <a href='https://andypotatohy.github.io/assets/pdf/phdHiringAds-andyHuang.pdf'>this post</a> for details.